Mission: Impossible – Dead Reckoning Part One: Music

-In early May 2020, the composer Lorne Balfe was confirmed to be returning to compose the score for the seventh and eighth Mission: Impossible films, after scoring the sixth.
-Balfe's music from the teaser trailer was digitally released by Paramount Music on June 23, 2022 as a single.
+In early May 2020, Lorne Balfe was confirmed to be returning to compose the score for the seventh and eighth Mission: Impossible films, after previously doing so for Mission: Impossible – Fallout (2018), but was replaced for the eighth film by Max Aruj and Alfie Godfrey after the former provided music for the seventh film.
+Balfe's music from the teaser trailer was digitally released as a single on June 23, 2022, through Paramount Music.